Rabbit calicivirus in Australia

-The AVA recommends that for best protection against the current virus about to be released (RHDV1-K5), previously released variants (RHDV1, RHDV1A) and the variant that emerged in parts of Australia in 2015 called RHDV2, the following protocols should be followed in consultation with your local veterinarian.
+The AVA recommends regular vaccination.
+For the RHDV1, 1A and RHDV1-K5 viruses 12 monthly vaccination is recommended.
+For the variant that emerged in parts of Australia in 2015 called RHDV2 there is no specific vaccination available in Australia.
+The AVA suggests the following protocols, this should be followed in consultation with your local veterinarian.

 Kittens: 4, 8, 12 weeks of age, then every 6 months.

 Adults: 2 vaccinations 2-4 weeks apart, then every 6 months.